SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

      ___\  \    |  |__/  /   ___\  \    |  |___|  |
     (_______)   |_______/   (_______)   \_________/
     ```
-1. Lets run the Python program again, but direct the output to a file:
+1. let's run the Python program again, but direct the output to a file:
     - `python hello.py > hello.txt`
 1. Verify the file was created:
     - `ls -la`